Central Library (UNAM): Murals

 The outside murals are entirely built from stone tiles, which were brought from different places in Mexico and classified by color prior to their placement.
-The colors seen in the mural are the natural colors of the tiles, not paint, which O'Gorman chose in order to create an artwork that would endure the passage of time in an outdoors setting.
+The colors seen in the mural are the natural colors of the tiles, not paint, which O'Gorman chose in order to create an artwork that would endure the passage of time in an outdoor setting.

 The idea for the murals was proposed by O'Gorman to Carlos Lazo (Manager of the Ciudad Universitaria project).
 Lazo was excited, especially by the idea of making a mural made just out of thousands of colored tiles, something that never had been done at that scale.

 According to the artist, in each of the four walls that make up the surface of the mosaic, he represented three fundamental historical facets of the Mexican culture: the pre-Hispanic era, the most ancient facet; the Spanish colonial era, and the modern age as a result of the two previous periods.